Privacy is not a coding problem. It is a product problem.

 The Business Case for Early Privacy

-You're building products that scale without creating technical debt and compliance risk at the same time.
+You are building products that scale without creating technical debt and compliance risk at the same time.